-The Archaeological Museum, founded in the 19th century, housed findings from excavations in Olympia that, over time, were brought to light.
+The Archaeological Museum of Olympia, founded in the 19th century, housed findings from excavations in Olympia that, over time, were brought to light.

 However, due to the highly-seismic area and, after a century-long archaeological research, the growing wealth of artifacts would no longer be able to be accommodated in the elegant, 19th-century building.

 After nine years of construction, a newly built Olympia Museum opened its doors in 1975.
 Since then, it underwent significant renovations to its exhibition areas in 2004, in light of the modern Olympic Games in Athens of that same year.

 The collections of the new Archaeological Museum span 3,500 years!
 Over 12 halls unfold the history from when humans first settled in Olympia in 3000 BCE to the twilight of Zeus’ sanctuary in the 7th century AD.